Azores Bucket List: What are the Top Tourist Attractions to Visit in Azores, Portugal?

 Discover underground caves

-Because of its volcanic nature, Azores Islands are home to some unbelievable underground caves.
+Because of its volcanic nature, Azores Islands are home to some incredible underground caves.
 If you find yourself on the island, exploring these caves is something you just can’t miss.
 The most popular cave is called the Algar do Carvao on Terceira Island.
 It was formed about 2000 years ago after a volcanic eruption.

 Today, the cavern is filled with lots of grottos with incredible stalagmites and stalactites.
-The cave entrance is a chimney descending to an extinct volcano that leads to a subterranean lake, which is usually supplied by rainwater.
+The cave entrance is a chimney descending to an extinct volcano that leads to a subterranean lake, usually supplied by rainwater.

 Go whale watching